Tuyki/starter-hugo-academic/content/post/genealogy/index.md

 In the family tree, I also include the year of each individual's dissertations.
 There is no easy way to visualize the country where the dissertation was finished though.
 The shortcut I took, which is inspired by the genealogy project, is to plot the national flag.
-Apparently this is not always correct since the national flag, as well as the nation, changes in the course of history.
+Apparently this is not always correct since the national flag, as well as the definition of that very nation, varies in the course of history.
 But it does give us a first impression of the locations where we -my ancestors and I- conducted our research work.
 <img src="https://yinchong-yang.de/uploads/genealogy_where.png" alt="Where">